-- 2. Identity of issuing Bureau: the further addition of the Bureau's logo is authorised at the Bureau's discretion.
-The insertion, deletion or any other alteration of a Bureau's logo can never be deemed as constituting the falsification of the Green Card itself. - 3.
-The validity period of the certificate.
-The mode of indication is optional, the year of validity can appear in either 2 figures or 4 figures. - 4.
-The identification of the Green Card must conform to the following conditions: "Country code/Insurers code/number".
-The use of "Number" when referring to a policy or a serial number or to any other form of numbering is left to each Bureau to decide. - 5.
-Identification of the insured vehicle by its registration, or in absence of this, by the chassis or motor number. - 6.
+- 5. Identification of the insured vehicle by its registration, or in absence of this, by the chassis or motor number. - 6.
 The heading "Category" takes on one of the seven options appearing at the bottom of this document.
-The words "and trailer" or "and caravan" can be added to this case if the law on compulsory insurance of the country visited does not require a separate Green Card to cover trailers and caravans52.
-It is left to the individual insurer to assess which option is most suitable for certain types of vehicles53. - 7.
-The "make" of vehicle - 8.
-The territorial validity takes the international letter of each country participating in the Green Card system.
+The words "and trailer" or "and caravan" can be added to this case if the law on compulsory insurance of the country visited does not require a separate Green Card to cover trailers and caravans.
+It is left to the individual insurer to assess which option is most suitable for certain types of vehicles. - 7.
+The "make" of vehicle - The territorial validity takes the international letter of each country participating in the Green Card system.
 The card is valid in the country where the letters are not crossed out.
-The letters "TR" indicate that the Green Card is valid for the European and Asian part of Turkey54.
-A reference appears on the last line before the list of countries of the list of Bureaux on the back of the document. - 9.
-The name and address of the policyholder to the insurer contract or the vehicle user. - 10.
+The letters "TR" indicate that the Green Card is valid for the European and Asian part of Turkey.
+A reference appears on the last line before the list of countries of the list of Bureaux on the back of the document (if rear page used). - 9.
+The name and address of the policyholder to the insurer contract or the vehicle user - 10.
 A space is available to the insurer issuing the card who can add, in addition to their name and address (compulsory information), their logo, telephone and/or fax number, home page of their site, their e-mail address and other useful information to the insured.
-The insertion, deletion or any other modification of a Bureau's logo can never be deemed as constituting the falsification of the Green Card itself. - 11.
+The insertion, deletion or any other modification of a Bureau's logo or an insurer's logo can never be deemed as constituting the falsification of the Green Card itself. - 11.
 Signature of the insurer

 Each card must indicate the internet link to the website of the Council of Bureaux and those of different Bureaux (this last piece of information is optional).
 The Council of Bureaux website address must appear (compulsory) at the front of heading 8.
-The website address of each Bureau (optional) can appear on the back under the Bureau's official name.
-The Council of Bureaux website address must also appear on the last line on the back of the Green Card (obligatory).
+The website address of each Bureau (optional) can appear on the back under the Bureau's official name (if rear page used).
+The Council of Bureaux website address must also appear on the last line on the back of the Green Card, if rear page used, otherwise it must appear on the front page at the end of Box No. 8 (to make an option is obligatory).